 Governance and Precedence

-In order to participate in the openGENESIS working group, an entity must have executed the openGENESIS Participation Agreement once defined, and adhere to the requirements set forth in this Charter.
+In order to participate in the openGENESIS working group, an entity must have executed the openGENESIS Participation Agreement, and adhere to the requirements set forth in this Charter.

 The openGENESIS working group is open at any time to all new members who meet these conditions.